 During their Pacific crossing the pair celebrated their 60th birthdays, a special milestone for which Barb had “planted the seed” the year beforehand.

-The three-week trip from the Galapogas to the Marqueasas also confirmed to Bill that you’re “never too old to do what you love”.
+The three-week trip from the Galapagos to the Marquesa's also confirmed to Bill that you’re “never too old to do what you love”.

 Affectionately dubbed their “non-financial challenge” – their adventure was rich in life experiences and precious times with family and friends who joined them along the way.
 Being out at sea, miles from land can sometimes be daunting for cruisers contemplating long passages, but Bill says this is often where the magical moments occur.